- Step 1) Access Eligibility

 - Issue and funding interest relevance—Does the request focus on the Trust's funding interests?

 - Impact—What are the depth and scope of the request's proposed impact?

 - Organizational capacity—How capable is the applicant of achieving the stated impact?

 - Additional priority is given to applications that:

 - Involve community-based collaborations

-- Affect Tier One counties (Health Care Division only)
+- Affect Tier One counties (Health Improvement program area only)

-- Demonstrate integrated care (Health Care Division only)
+- Demonstrate integrated care (Health Improvement program area only)

 - Funding decisions are made at the recommendation of the staff to the Trustee according to these factors and others, including the availability of funds.